thomas-thivillon/academic-page/content/publication/ecooking.md

 ---
-title: 'Tackling household air pollution with e-cooking in Abidjan'
+title: 'Tackling household air pollution with e-cooking in Abidjan (Cote d'Ivoire)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here